This blog was originally posted on 11/16/2016 and updated 4/22/2020.

 What does this mean for you?
-Let's start with a quick refresher on the FAR as a whole and then take a look at the update.
+Let's start with a quick refresher on the FAR as a whole and then take a look at two other updates.

-The FAR is a set of clauses that are part of the Code of Federal Regulations.
-The FAR is important because it describes the rules for contracting with the federal government.
-Federal government agencies—as well as government contractors that win a contract—are regulated by the FAR and must follow the procurement rules and policies set forth in the FAR.
+The Federal Acquisition Regulation is a set of clauses within the Code of Federal Regulations that describes the rules for contracting with the federal government.
+Federal government agencies—as well as government contractors that win a contract—are regulated by the FAR and must follow the procurement rules and policies set forth within it.

 Amendments to the FAR

 The FAR is amended when the three government agencies—the U.S. Department of Defense (DoD), NASA, and the General Services Administration (GSA)—that are governed by the FAR, along with the FAR Council, issue proposed and final rules under the “notice and comment” procedures established by the Administrative Procedure Act.

 Depending on how the regulation is promulgated, the number of comments received upon a proposed change, and other factors, the process of amending the FAR can take anywhere from months to years (and in some cases, a change is proposed but not finalized).